nitin-yn/Telecom-Customer-Churn/README.md

 Telecom Customer Churn Dataset (Maven Analytics)

 🎯 Business Problem-
-1.The telecom company is acquiring customers but overall revenue growth is slowing down.
+The telecom company is acquiring customers but overall revenue growth is slowing down.
 Leadership wants to understand:
-2.Where customers are dropping off
+1.Where customers are dropping off
-3.Which segments have highest churn
+2.Which segments have highest churn
-4.How much revenue is being lost
+3.How much revenue is being lost
-5.Which customer groups need retention focus
+4.Which customer groups need retention focus

 🎯 Dashboard Goal-
 1.The dashboard is designed to: